 if I don’t have brown sugar, can I use a different sugar in the crumb topping?

 Yes.
-If you don’t have brown sugar, a second-best option is powdered sugar.
+If you don’t have brown sugar, the second-best option is powdered sugar.
 Granulated white sugar can also work, but would be my last choice.
 If you happen to have molasses, you could use white sugar and 1/2 tsp of molasses to get a brown sugar flavor.

 can you use sugar substitutes in the crumb topping?

 Yes.
 If you choose to use a sugar substitute, use Splenda Brown Sugar Blend.

 - 1 (15.25 oz) Yellow cake mix